ScriptProdigy/Reversi-Othello-Game-System/README.md

 reversi = Reversi.Reversi()
 ```

-You then need to configure the AI class (who it's playing as) with:
+You then need to configure the AI class (who it's playing against) with:

 ```python
 reversi.ai.setActivePlayer(Reversi.Gameboard.WHITE)
 ```

-Finally, to invoke the AI class you call its run() method, flush the AI class (clears up some memory) and then commit the returned move to the gameboard:
+Finally, to invoke the AI class you call its run() method, flush the AI object (clears up some memory) and then commit the returned move to the gameboard:

 ```python
 move = reversi.ai.run(reversi.gameboard, Reversi.Gameboard.WHITE)